GreatIdea-Dev/greatideadotdev-uikit/README.md

 # Great Idea Development

-Build with NextJS, TypeScript, and TailwindCSS
+Built with NextJS, TypeScript, and TailwindCSS

 ## Teh Stack and Features